Utilizing Google AdGrant

 Support groups are an important part of emotional healing.
 Therapy is often a necessary beginning for people to gain a greater understanding of what instinctively motivates their feelings and actions.
 Support groups are a private setting for people experiencing similar difficulties to share and learn with and from one another.

 Since Alcoholics Anonymous is by far the most prevalent support group, the most research exists on it.
 One study showed that abstinence rates from alcohol doubled with AA attendance, with the rate of abstinence increasing with the number of meetings attended.
-Another study, meanwhile, shows a 45% reduction in alcohol treatment costs among those who attend AA meetings, vs. a 64% increase for those instead treated with Cognitive Behavioral Therapy.
+Another study, meanwhile, shows a 45% reduction in alcohol treatment costs among those who attend AA meetings.

 There are group meetings for family of alcoholics, people who have been impacted by divorce, grief, gambling, overeating, brain disorders, single parents and many more.
 Many of the organizations that create material for meetings manage with a very small budget.
 Meanwhile, the social return on investment is astronomical.
 Our mission is to a.) make sure that these groups are financially stable b.) help them to increase membership (which in turn, helps them to be more financially stable).
 We are currently working with numerous organizations to help them to accomplish these two ends.
 Upon success with this effort (which could take 2-3 years)we will work on assisting other similar organizations in this capacity and develop a strategy to bring support groups as part of a treatment regimen to the forefront of comprehensive health care management.